Greek Sounds in the International Phonetic Alphabet (IPA)

 (blank cell) sound possible by the human vocal system, but not observed in any language sound impossible by the human vocal system

-In the table of consonants, below, the first symbol within a cell denotes an unvoiced sound (e.g., t), while the second symbol denotes the corresponding voiced sound (e.g., d).
+In the table of consonants, below, the first symbol within a cell denotes an unvoiced sound (e.g., t), whereas the second symbol denotes the corresponding voiced sound (e.g., d).

 Consonants Bilabial Labiodental Dental Alveolar Postalveolar Retroflex Palatal Velar Uvular Pharyngeal Glottal